 I have been doing SEO professionally for 10+ years and see a ton of opportunities for bloggers to easily increase their free organic website traffic.
-On Millennial Money I have used a bunch of these strategies and increased my own blog traffic over 198% over the past 2 months!
+On Millennial Money I have used a bunch of these strategies and increased my own blog traffic over 198% in a 2-month span!

 The key is you need to spend time optimizing the elements of your website that are going to have the most positive impact on your traffic.
 The SEO tips in this post are the most essential elements you need to focus on.

 Even though Google doesn’t release the factors that impact their ranking algorithm, I have been participating in members-only SEO forums where the world’s best SEO experts conduct rigorous tests to determine the factors that mostly like influence AND INCREASE a websites Google rankings.
 I have compiled over 1,000+ variables into a list of 101 the essential SEO guidelines for bloggers.

 This is advice that I have charged upwards of $50,000+ for, but I want to give it away for free to the blogger community since I <3 bloggers.
 However, while I have focused on easy to implement recommendations, SEO can get complicated.
 Feel free to post your questions in the comments and I will do my best to respond.

 You can also join the new Millennial Money SEO newsletter where I will periodically share SEO recommendations and articles.

 Choose a good web hosting company.
 It will help with page speed and server response time – both important SEO ranking factors.
 I have used Bluehost on all my client web projects for over 10 years.
 I highly recommend them.

 While services like Squarespace and Weebly make it easy to start your blog because you aren’t hosting your own website your Google ranking and organic website traffic will be limited.
 With companies like Bluehost, it’s super easy to set up your domain, hosting, and templates.